 Model of entrustment

 The first set relates to the trainee being considered for a task or activity.
 Research suggests that five different characteristics influence the decision.
-An obvious one is the ability to undertake the activity.
+An obvious one is an ability to undertake the activity.
 Does he know what to do?
 Has he the skills to do it?
 Has he done it before?
 How well?

 There are, however, four other groups of characteristics that have a significant influence on any decision.
 They include:

-- the trainee’s integrity, their truthfulness and benevolence;
+- the trainee’s integrity, truthfulness and benevolence;

 - the reliability of the trainee, the extent to which he can be depended upon and takes responsibility for his actions;